standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Value:        concept from OSADisorderVS

 Element:      OSACurrentStatus
-Description:  "The diagnosis or problem list code assigned to the OSA disorder."
+Description:  "State of the diagnosis or problem list item."
 Value:        concept from OSACurrentStatusVS
 ```